vinod-amagi/amgdoc/csv-xlsx.md

  Supported CSV / XLSX / Delimited formats

-## Template 1 - For Linear Workflows
+## Template 1 - For Linear and VOD Workflows

 This template can be downloaded from [XLSX](/amagi_bulk_meta_template1.xlsx) and [CSV](/amagi_bulk_meta_template1.csv) formats here.
 The table below captures the metadata fields: